dguerri/random-tech-stuff/H4CK1NG G00GL3 Main challenges write-up/index.md

 [...]
 ```

-In general, it’s a bad idea to deserialize data straight from user input.
-Although I didn’t have any direct experience with PHP deserialization, I played with a Python deserialization vulnerability in the past, so this immediately rang a bell.
+In general, it's a bad idea to deserialize data straight from user input.
+Although I didn't have any direct experience with PHP deserialization, I played with a Python deserialization vulnerability in the past, so this immediately rang a bell.

 What if I deserialize our `Stockfish` class instead of the expected move?
 In particular, the `$binary` attribute of that class looks a great candidate: I could replace the executable with anything we want to run: BOOM, RCE.

-Unfortunately, deserialization alone won’t work in this case, as we need something to actually use our object.
+Unfortunately, deserialization alone won't work in this case, as we need something to actually use our object.
 After a brief Google investigation, I learned about PHP magic methods!

 The magic methods that are relevant in our context are `__wakeup()`  and `__destruct()`.
 As the names suggest, `__wakeup()` is called when the object is instantiated, while `__destruct()` is invoked when the object is disposed.